4ndr34z/shells/README.md

 ### Youtube video
 [Link](https://youtu.be/HDrzqiyKQtA)

+## Version 1.7.4
+- Changed payload for Python Embedded.
+Not saving script to disk enymore
+- Obfuscated the Python revshell some

 ## Version 1.7.3
 - Fixed typo in Python3 payload for Windows
 - Added option for using Python Embedded to get a revshell on a Windows box not having Python installed and without using PowerShell.